Turn off MathJax

 • Author Bio:

-Yihui ZHOU received her B.E. degree, M.S. degree and Ph.D. degree in College of Mathematics and Information Science from Shaanxi Normal University, Shaanxi, China, in 2003, in 2006 and in 2009, respectively.
-Now she is a lecturer in School of Computer Science, Shaanxi Normal University.
+Yihui ZHOU received the B.S. degree in mathematics and applied mathematics, the M.S. degree in fundamental mathematics, and the Ph.D. degree in fundamental mathematics from Shaanxi Normal University, Xi’an, China, in 2003, 2006, and 2009, respectively.
+Now she is a Lecturer with the School of Computer Science, Shaanxi Normal University, Xi’an, China.
 Her research interests include information security and privacy preserving.
 (Email: zhouyihui@snnu.edu.cn)

-Jun YAN received the M.S. degree in College of Earth Exploration Science and Technology, Jilin University.
-He is currently pursuing the Ph.D. degree in School of Computer Science, Shaanxi Normal University.
+Jun YAN received the M.S. degree in earth exploration and information technology from Jilin University, Changchun, China, in 2007.
+He is currently pursuing the Ph.D. degree in computer software and theory at the School of Computer Science, Shaanxi Normal University, Xi’an, China.
 His research interests include network security and privacy preserving.
 (Email: yanrongjunde@snnu.edu.cn)

-Zhenqiang WU is a Professor in the School of Computer Science, Shaanxi Normal University, Xi’an, China.
-He obtained his Ph.D. degree in Computer Science and Application from School of Computer Science and Technology, Xidian University, China in 2007.
+Zhenqiang WU received the Ph.D. degree in computer science and application from Xidian University, Xi’an, China, in 2007.
+He is currently a Professor with the School of Computer Science, Shaanxi Normal University, Xi’an, China.
 His main research interests include computer networks, network security, network coding and its applications.
 (Email: zqiangwu@snnu.edu.cn)

 • Corresponding author: Email: lulaifeng@snnu.edu.cn